 Sep 1 to Sep 30, all speckled trout must be released.
 Bag limit one (1) trout (brown or rainbow), which must be greater than 35 cm (13.8 in) total length, single hook lure or artificial fly.

 NORTH ASPY RIVER, VICTORIA COUNTY

 Upstream from the Bay St. Lawrence Highway bridge to the Cape Breton Highlands Park boundary.
-Apr 1 to Apr 14, closed to all angling for all species.

 Apr 15 to May 31, bag limit five (5) trout.